Basic Concepts¶

 Unit concept matches all the units in the library including:

-• Base units defined by a user by inheriting from the named_unit class template instantiated with a unique symbol identifier describing this unit in a specific system of units.
+named_unitclass template instantiated with a unique symbol identifier describing this unit in a specific system of units. - Named scaled units defined by a user by inheriting from the

-• Named scaled units defined by a user by inheriting from the named_unit class template instantiated with a unique symbol identifier and a product of multiplying another unit with some magnitude.
+named_unitclass template instantiated with a unique symbol identifier and a product of multiplying another unit with some magnitude. - Prefixed units defined by a user by inheriting from the

-• Prefixed units defined by a user by inheriting from the prefixed_unit class template instantiated with a prefix symbol, a magnitude, and a unit to be prefixed.
+prefixed_unitclass template instantiated with a prefix symbol, a magnitude, and a unit to be prefixed. - Derived named units defined by a user by inheriting from the

-• Derived unnamed units being a result of a unit equations on other units.
+named_unitclass template instantiated with a unique symbol identifier and a result of unit equation passed as an argument. - Derived unnamed units being a result of a unit equations on other units.

 Note